Blog Post

 1. Essential Features

-- Share Your Achievements: A social area where you can post your workouts, comment on others’ activities, and celebrate their progress.
+• Share Your Achievements: A social feed where users can post updates, comment on others’ activities, and celebrate progress builds community and motivation.

-- Push Notifications: Send reminders about goals, challenges, and progress to keep users motivated.
+• Push Notifications: Smart reminders about daily activity, fitness challenges, or progress milestones keep users motivated and consistent.

 2. Advanced Features

-Step-by-Step Guide for Fitness Tracking App Development Like Strava
+Step-by-Step Guide to Develop a Fitness Tracking App Like Strava

 Step 1: Research and Planning